json-api/json-api/_format/1.1/index.md

-A client **MAY** use the `profile` media type parameter in conjunction with the JSON API media type in an `Accept` header to _request_, but not _require_, that the server apply one or more profiles to the response.
-When such a request is received, a server **SHOULD** attempt to apply the requested profiles in processing a response.
+A client **MAY** use the `profile` media type parameter in conjunction with the JSON API media type in an `Accept` header to _request_, but not _require_, that the server apply one or more profiles to the response document.
+When such a request is received, a server **SHOULD** attempt to apply the requested profiles to its response.

 ### <a href="#profile-query-parameter" id="profile-query-parameter" class="headerlink"></a> `profile` Query Parameter

-A client **MAY** use the `profile` query parameter to _require_ the application of one or more profiles to the JSON API media type in processing a request.
+A client **MAY** use the `profile` query parameter to _require_ the server to apply one or more profiles when processing the request.
 The value of the `profile` query parameter **MUST** equal a URI-encoded whitespace-separated list of profile URIs.

 If a server receives a request requiring the application of a profile or combination of profiles that it can not apply, it **MUST** respond with a `400 Bad Request` status code.

+> Note: When a client lists a profile in the `Accept` header, it's asking the server
+> to compute its response as normal, but then send the response document with some
+> extra information, as described in the requested profile.
+By contrarst, when a client
+> lists a profile in the `profile` *query parameter*, it's asking the server to *process
+> the incoming request* according to the rules of the profile.

 ### <a href="#profile-descriptors" id="profile-descriptors" class="headerlink"></a> Profile Descriptors